batro83/zitrogames/README.md

 # Casino zitroGames

-Casino ZitroGames.
-Springboot + MongoDb
+Casino ZitroGames: Springboot + MongoDb + JWT

-First of all it is necessary connect with the casino.
-This service will return a Json Web Token that is necessary user the game.
+First of all it is necessary to connect with the casino to get a token.
+This service will return a Json Web Token that is necessary for the each game.
+Each casino controller needs a JWT.

 The player can play until the money runs out or the token expires.

+In MongoDb there are 2 collections, one (user) to check user money balance, and other to save all transactions (transaction).

+Feel free to change any configuration of any game in application.yml.

 ## Getting Started